 For lunch, we headed to Stow-on-the-Wold, a bigger town and the perfect spot if you are looking for a busier atmosphere and an opportunity to shop!

 The place has a lot of local products shops and antique boutiques.
 Make sure to explore some to find little treasures or souvenir!

 If you happen to be there around lunch time, make sure to grab a bite at The Hive, I cannot recommend it enough!

 Explore the city centre, everything is so pretty you will feel like you are in a Jane Austen era movie.

-Finally make sure to pay attention when driving out of Stow-on-the-Wold, there are some amazing view points which worth stopping at for a picture our 20 (you should see my memory card).
+Finally, make sure to pay attention when driving out of Stow-on-the-Wold, there are some amazing viewpoints which worth stopping at for a picture or 20 (you should see my memory card).

 Lower Slaughter is famous for its network of small canals.
 The village’s streets follow the path of the water to create the most charming atmosphere.

 Walk along the canal and head to the old mill.
 There you will be able to make friend with the ducks and see the hikers splashing around in the water to wash their muddy boots.